-Talk about the most important things buyers want to know: how many kilometres your car has, it’s badge, how much warranty and registration it has left, and any information about you that buyers might find beneficial, such as your reason for selling, if you regularly garage the car and if you’re a non-smoker.
+Talk about the most important things buyers want to know: how many kilometres your car has, its badge, how much warranty and registration it has left.
+Add any information about you that buyers might find beneficial, such as your reason for selling, whether you regularly garage the car and if you’re a non-smoker.

 Mention if the car has low kilometres for its age, and any extra features buyers might enjoy.

 Be upfront about any repairs you’ve needed to carry out on the car, or those which need to still be carried out.
 If you have a great service record, mention it.